Those Little ‘Foxes’ That Rob Marriage of Romance

 The vineyard is like your marriage.
 The foxes are the things that sneak up on you and snatch the fruit of passion before it can bloom.
 These sly creatures are relentless.
 Drop your guard, and they’ll reduce the vineyard of your marriage to a barren, lifeless place where romance shrivels on the vine.

 Without question the biggest deterrent to romance for moms is children.
-The sweet, precious, innocent, little ones, given to us by God, are also self-centered, untrained, unending “need machines” who aren’t naturally going to think once about helping our marriages.
-In fact, they can suck the life out of our marriages.
+The precious little ones, given to us by God, are also self-centered, untrained, unending “need machines.”
+They can suck the life out of our marriages.
 For us as wives and mothers, our children will be the greatest distraction and hindrance to growing a healthy, romantic marriage.

 Our mailbag at FamilyLife is filled with letters from mothers dismayed at how difficult it is to feel romantic or sexual.
 One woman wrote, “During this season of life, I have three children, 4 years old and younger, plus a full-time job.
 I cannot even think of doing anything romantic.”